 Title Screen / Login / Registration (8 Hours)

-The main title screen needs to have three buttons: login, register, and continue as guest.
+The main title screen needs to have four buttons: login, register, view s, and continue as guest.

 If the login button is clicked, the user needs to be brought to a screen with a form that takes two text fields: username and password.
 Here, there must be a back button which returns the user to the previous screen, and a login button that submits the form.
 Clicking this login button should check the username and password inputs against the database.
 If the username and password are valid, the user will be logged in.
 If not, an error message should be displayed.